Saturday, December 30, 2017

 in all that is little and humble

-so that we attain the full stature of Jesus.
+so that we attain the full image of Jesus.

 We ask this through Christ our Lord.

 When they had done everything the Law of the Lord required, they went back to Galilee, to their own town of Nazareth.
-And as the child grew to maturity, he was filled with wisdom; and God's favour was with him.
+And as the child grew to maturity, He was filled with wisdom; and God's favor was with him.

-• In the first two chapters of Luke’s Gospel, everything turns around the birth of two persons: John and Jesus.
-The two chapters make us feel the perfume of the Gospel of Luke.
-In it the environment is one of tenderness and of praise.
-From the beginning until the end, the mercy of God is sung and praised: The canticles of Mary (Lk 1, 46-55), of Zechariah (Lk 1, 68-79), of the Angels (Lk 2, 14), of Simeon (Lk 2, 29-32).
-Finally, God comes to fulfil his promises and he fulfils them in behalf of the poor, of the anawim, of those who know how to persevere and hope in his coming: Elizabeth, Zechariah, Mary, Joseph, Simeon, Anna, the shepherds.
+• In the first two chapters of Luke’s Gospel, everything revolves around the birth of two people: John and Jesus.
+The two chapters make us feel the sense of the Gospel of Luke.
+In it, the environment is one of tenderness and praise.
+From the beginning until the end, the mercy of God is sung and praised: The canticles of Mary (Lk 1,: 46-55), of Zechariah (Lk 1: 68-79), of the Angels (Lk 2:14), of Simeon (Lk 2: 29-32).
+Finally, God comes to fulfill his promises and He fulfills them on behalf of the poor, the anawim, those who knew how to persevere and hope in his coming: Elizabeth, Zechariah, Mary, Joseph, Simeon, Anna, the shepherds.

-• Chapters 1 and 2 of Luke’s Gospel are very well known, but not deepened enough.
-Luke writes imitating the writings of the Old Testament.
-It is as if the first two chapters of his Gospel were the last chapter of the Old Testament which opens the door for the coming of the New.
-These two chapters are the foundation or hinge between the New and the Old Testament.
+• Chapters 1 and 2 of Luke’s Gospel are very well known, but do not go far enough.
+Luke writes by imitating the writings of the Old Testament.
+It is as if the first two chapters of his Gospel were the last chapter of the Old Testament, which opens the door for the coming of the New.
+These two chapters are the foundation or bridge between the New and the Old Testaments.
 Luke wants to show that the prophecies are being realized.
-John and Jesus fulfil the Old and begin the New.
+John and Jesus fulfill the Old and begin the New.

-• Luke 2, 36-37: The life of the Prophetess Anna.
+• Luke 2:36-37: The life of the Prophetess Anna.
 “There was a prophetess, Anna, daughter of Phanuel, of the tribe of Asher.
 She was well on in years.
 She had been married for seven years before becoming a widow.
-She was now eighty-four years old and never left the Temple, serving God night and day with fasting and praying”.
-Like Judith (Jdt 8, 1-6), Anna was also a widow.
-Like Deborah (Jg 4, 4), she also was a prophetess.
-That is, a person who communicates something of God and who has a special opening toward the things of faith to the point of being able to communicate them to others.
+She was now eighty-four years old and never left the Temple, serving God night and day with fasting and prayer”.
+Like Judith (Jdt 8:1-6), Anna was also a widow.
+Like Deborah (Judg 4:4), she also was a prophetess, i.e., a person who communicates something of God and who has a special ability in matters of faith to the point of being able to communicate them to others.
 Anna got married when she was young, and lived seven years married, then she became a widow and continued to dedicate herself to God up to the age of eighty-four years.
-Today, in almost all our communities, in the whole world, we find groups of women of a certain age, many of them are widows, whose life is reassumed in prayer and in being present in the celebrations and in service to the neighbour.
+Today, in almost all of our communities throughout the world, we find groups of older women, many of them widows, whose life is consumed in prayer and in giving service to their neighbors.

-• Luke 2, 38: Anna and the Child Jesus.
+• Luke 2: 38: Anna and the Child Jesus.
 “She came up just at that moment and began to praise God, and she spoke of the child to all who looked toward to the deliverance of Jerusalem”.
-She went to the Temple at the moment when Simeon embraces the child and speaks with Mary concerning the future of her son (Lk 2, 25-35).
-Luke suggests that Anna takes part in this gesture.
-The look of Anna is one of faith.
-She sees a child in the arms of his mother and discovers in him the Saviour of the world.
+She went to the Temple at the moment when Simeon embraces the child and speaks with Mary concerning the future of her son (Lk 2: 25-35).
+Luke suggests that Anna takes part in this activity.
+The vision of Anna is one of faith.
+She sees a child in the arms of His mother and discovers in Him the Savior of the world.

-• Luke 2, 39-40: The life of Jesus in Nazareth.
+• Luke 2: 39-40: The life of Jesus in Nazareth.
 “When they had done everything the Law of the Lord required, they went back to Galilee, to their own town of Nazareth.
-And as the child grew to maturity, he was filled with wisdom and God’s favour was with him”.
-In these few words, Luke communicates something of the Mystery of the Incarnation.
-“The Word became flesh and dwelt among us” (Jn 1, 14).
-The Son of God becomes equal to us in all things and assumes the condition of Servant (Ph 2, 7).
-He was obedient even unto death and death on the cross (Ph 2, 8).
-He lived thirty-three years among us, and of these, he lived thirty in Nazareth.
-If we want to know how the life of the Son of God was during the years that he lived in Nazareth, we have to try to know the life of any Nazarene of that time, change his name, give him the name of Jesus and we will know the life of the Son of God in the thirty-three years of his life, in everything like us except sin (Heb 4, 15).
-During these years of his life, “The child grew and became strong, filled with wisdom and the grace of God was upon him”.
+And as the child grew to maturity, He was filled with wisdom and God’s favor was with Him”.
+In these few words, Luke communicates something of the mystery of the Incarnation.
+“The Word became flesh and dwelt among us” (Jn 1:14).
+The Son of God becomes equal to us in all things and assumes the condition of Servant (Ph 2:7).
+He was obedient even unto death and death on the cross (Phil 2: 8).
+He lived thirty-three years among us, and of these, He lived thirty in Nazareth.
+If we want to know how the life of the Son of God was during the years that He lived in Nazareth, we have to learn about the life of the average Nazarene of that time, change his name, give him the name of Jesus and then we will have an idea about the life of the Son of God in these first thirty years, being in everything like us except sin (Heb 4:15).
+During these years of His life, “The child grew and became strong, filled with wisdom, and the grace of God was upon Him”.
 In another passage, Luke affirms the same thing using other words.
-He says that the child “grew in wisdom, age and grace before God and men” (Lk 2, 52).
-To grow in wisdom means to assimilate the knowledge, the accumulated human experience throughout the centuries: the times, the feasts, the medicine, the plants, prayer, customs and uses, etc. This is learnt living and living together in the natural community of the people.
-To grow in age means, to be born small, to grow and to become an adult.
-This is the process of every human being, with his joys and his sadness, his discoveries and his frustrations, his anger and his love.
-This is learnt by living and by living together in the family, with the parents, the brothers and the sisters, the relatives.
-To grow in grace means: to discover the presence of God in the life, his action in everything that happens, vocation, his call.
-The Letter to the Hebrews says that: “Even if he was the Son, he learnt obedience through his sufferings” (Heb 5, 8).
+He says that the child “grew in wisdom, age and grace before God and men” (Lk 2:52).
+To grow in wisdom means to assimilate knowledge of what is true or right, just judgement and discernment, as well as prayer, customs, etc. This is learned through living, and living together in the natural community of the people.
+To grow in age means to be born small and to grow and become an adult.
+This is the process of every human being, with its joys and sadness, its discoveries and frustrations, anger and love.
+This is learned by living and by living together in the family, with parents, brothers and sisters, and relatives.
+To grow in grace means to discover the presence of God in life, His action in everything that happens, and His call.
+The Letter to the Hebrews says that: “Although He was the Son, He learned obedience through His sufferings” (Heb 5: 8).